skytap/well-architected-framework/security/keysecurityareas.md

 -   **Golden Templates** -- Use this project to share golden templates with all users.

-    -   Add all finalised, approved templates to this project.
+    -   Add all finalized, approved templates to this project.

     -   Add template creators to the project in the **Manager** role. **Managers** can: